FABallemand/ezGPX/docs/source/tutorials/plotting.rst

 Matplotlib
 ^^^^^^^^^^

-This method relies on the well known Matplotlib Python library to create simple yet useable plots of GPX files.
+Relying on the well known Matplotlib library, you can create static or animated plots of GPX files.

 .. warning:: Requires :py:mod:`~basemap`.